nystrom/rivo/docs/design.md

 ## Function definitions

 Functions are declared with the `fun` keyword, followed by zero or more parameters in parentheses.
+Parameters are patterns.
 After the parameters is an optional guard `where e`, where `e` is a formula.
-ThenAfter an `=`, there is a function body.
+After an `=`, there is the function body.
+The function body may be omitted, meaning the function is _abstract_.
+Afterh tbe

-A function declaration starts with a signature, which specifies the name, parameter types, and return type of the function, and is followed by the implementation.
-The signature is optional if it can be inferred.
+Functions can be overloaded.

 Function declarations can be used to declare mix-fix operators.
 Symbols used in the function declaration are part of the function name.
 ### Signatures
 A function signature consists of a sequence of identifiers and parenthesized types, then an `->` and a return type.